This is not your ordinary Fried Chicken and Waffles recipe! It’s Spicy Bloody Mary-infused Fried Chicken to go with your waffles!

 To Serve

-- Serve the chicken with your favourite waffles and some melted butter on top.
+- Serve the chicken with your favorite waffles and some melted butter on top.
 Drizzle some sriracha sauce and maple scotch syrup just before eating.
 Enjoy!

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”